Jai Ho (film): Plot

 Jai Agnihotri, a short-tempered INA Major, gets suspended after he ignores orders from his superiors by rescuing a group of children from terrorists.
 After this incident, Jai moves in with his mother and sister, Geeta.
 One day, Jai is unable to help Suman, a physically disabled girl, take an examination, while her brother is stuck in a traffic jam.
 A depressed Suman commits suicide.
 Jai gets disturbed by the incident, where he creates a help-three-people concept, which would encourage citizens to help each other and would foster kindness and a sense of community among the citizens.
 Each day, citizens are to help three people and these three people will in turn help three more people and so on.

 On one occasion for one of his daily good deeds, Jai loses his temper and beats a rich man as he had injured a child beggar.
 In an act of revenge, the rich man calls some henchmen to kidnap Geeta and her friend Rinky.
 Jai saves Geeta and Rinky, but injures one of the captors in the process, who happens to be the henchman of MLA Patil, the son-in-law of Home Minister Dashrath Singh, who gets enraged about Jai injuring Patil's henchmen who is actually Manik.
 Dashrath tells Patil to avenge this injury by kidnapping Jai's nephew Kabir, but Jai kills Patil in the process.
 Meanwhile, CM Ashok Pradhan learns about Jai's help-three-people concept after his own life is saved by a schoolgirl.
 Ashok intervenes in the dispute between Dashrath and Jai in order to end their fight, but Dashrath does not appreciate it and attempts to kill Ashok.

-However, Jai is able to save Ashok and admits him to the hospital.
-Dashrath, a journalist spreads rumours that Jai attempted to assassinate Ashok.
-Meanwhile, Dashrath's son Vijayant Singh and his henchmen attack Jai, who later kills Dashrath's son Vijayant,along with corrupt cops inspectors dilip kadam and imran siddiqui with SI abhay rajput's help Jai gets severely injured after getting stabbed by Patil's widow Kavita.
-Kavita gets stabbed and dies because of Vijayant.
-A rickshaw driver Babban and Jai's former colleague Arjun Kaul together help Jai get to the hospital.
-While Jai is at the hospital, Ashok recovers and reveals Dashrath's involvement in the attempted murder.
-An enraged crowd beats Dashrath to near death after hearing the truth.
-Jai recovers and emerges from the hospital, where he finds thousands of people waiting for him.
-Jai thanks them all for implementing his helping concept.
+However, Jai manages to save Ashok and admits him to the hospital.
+Dashrath, a journalist, spreads rumours that Jai attempted to assassinate Ashok.
+Meanwhile, Dashrath's son, Vijayant Singh, along with his henchmen, attacks Jai.
+In the ensuing confrontation, Jai kills Vijayant, along with the corrupt police officers Inspectors Dilip Kadam and Imran Siddiqui, with the assistance of SI Abhay Rajput.
+Jai suffers severe injuries after being stabbed by Patil's widow, Kavita.
+Tragically, Kavita is also stabbed and dies at the hands of Vijayant.
+A rickshaw driver, Babban, and Jai's former colleague, Arjun Kaul, team up to help Jai reach the hospital.
+While Jai is there, Ashok recovers and reveals Dashrath's involvement in the attempted murder.
+An enraged crowd beats Dashrath nearly to death upon hearing the truth.
+Jai eventually recovers and emerges from the hospital, where he finds thousands of people awaiting him.
+Jai thanks them all for embracing his vision of help.

 Production

 Development

-In late 2012, Sohail Khan announced he planned to remake the Telugu film Stalin starring Chiranjeevi Konidela and Trisha Krishna.
-Khan originally titled the remake Mental, but by the time the film was released, it had been re-titled Jai Ho.
+In late 2012, Sohail Khan announced had planned to remake the Telugu film Stalin starring Chiranjeevi Konidela and Trisha Krishnan.
+Khan originally titled the film Mental, but by the time the it was released, it had been re-titled as Jai Ho.